Generic Name: valganciclovir hydrochloride

 Impairment of Fertility

-Animal data indicate ganciclovir is teratogenic and mutagenic.
-Therefore, Valcyte should be considered to have the potential to cause birth defects and cancers in humans.
-Women of childbearing potential should be advised to use effective contraception during treatment and for at least 30 days following treatment with Valcyte.
-Similarly, men should be advised to practice barrier contraception during and for at least 90 days following treatment with Valcyte [see Dosage and Administration (2.6), Use in Specific Populations (8.1), Nonclinical Toxicology (13.1, 13.3)].
+Ganciclovir may cause fetal toxicity when administered to pregnant women based on findings in animal studies.
+When given to pregnant rabbits at dosages resulting in 2-times the human exposure (based on AUC), ganciclovir caused malformations in multiple organs of the fetuses.
+Maternal and fetal toxicity were also observed in pregnant mice and rabbits.
+Therefore, Valcyte has the potential to cause birth defects.
+Pregnancy should be avoided in female patients taking Valcyte and in females with male partners taking Valcyte.
+Females of reproductive potential should be advised to use effective contraception during treatment and for at least 30 days following treatment with Valcyte.
+Similarly, males should be advised to practice barrier contraception during and for at least 90 days following treatment with Valcyte [see Dosage and Administration (2.6), Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].

-Animal data indicate that administration of ganciclovir is carcinogenic.
+Animal data indicate that ganciclovir is mutagenic and carcinogenic.
 Valcyte should therefore be considered a potential carcinogen in humans [see Dosage and Administration (2.6), Nonclinical Toxicology (13.1)].

 Acute Renal Failure

 Acute renal failure may occur in:

 - Elderly patients with or without reduced renal function.
 Caution should be exercised when administering Valcyte to geriatric patients, and dosage reduction is recommended for those with impaired renal function [see Dosage and Administration (2.5), Use in Specific Populations (8.5, 8.6)].